Guardian Of The Pillars or Bearer of the Heavens. God of Astronomy.

 Atlas – Family and Relationships

 Atlas was the son of the Titans Iapetus and Clymene, and his siblings were Epimetheus, Menoetius and Prometheus.
-He also fathered the nymph Calypso and Maia who was one of the Pleiades and mother of the messenger God Hermes.
+Amongst his children were the nymph Calypso and Maia who was one of the Pleiades and mother of the messenger God Hermes.
+Here’s a bit more about each of his offspring:

-Atlas and his brother Menoetius sided with the Titans against the Olympians and when the Titans were eventually defeated many of them were confined to Tartarus ( a deep abyss used as a dungeon) including Atlas’ brother.
-However, Atlas had a different fate, and Zeus condemned Atlas to stand at the Western edge of Gaia (the Earth) and hold the heavens on his shoulders to prevent the two from resuming their primordial embrace.
+Atlas and his brother Menoetius sided with the Titans against the Olympians.
+When the Titans were eventually defeated, many of them were confined to Tartarus ( a deep abyss used as a dungeon) including Atlas’ brother.
+However, Atlas had a different fate.
+Zeus condemned him to stand at the Western edge of Gaia (the Earth) and hold the heavens on his shoulders to prevent the two from resuming their primordial embrace.
 He was Atlas Telamon, or ‘enduring Atlas,’ a name embodying his daily struggle and punishment.

 The Various Myths Of Atlas

 In Homer’s Odyssey Atlas is described as ‘deadly-minded’ and is responsible for holding the pillars which hold the heavens and earth apart.
 In Hesiod’s Theogony Atlas holds the heavens in the far west, edge of the world land of the Hesperides, female deities known for the beautiful singing.
-Then in later years, Atlas is associated with the Atlas Mountains in, Northwest Africa or modern day Morocco, Algeria and Tunisia, where legends say the Titan was transformed from a shepherd into a huge rock mountain by Perseus, using the head of Medusa and her deadly stare.
+Then in later years, Atlas is associated with the mountains in, Northwest Africa or modern day Morocco, Algeria and Tunisia.
+This is where legends say the Titan was transformed from a shepherd into a huge rock mountain by Perseus, using the head of Medusa and her deadly stare.

 The most famous myth involving Atlas is his role in the Twelve Labours of Hercules.
 Hercules was commanded by King Eurystheus to steal the golden apples from the fabled gardens of the Hesperides.